 Remains of a steamship wrecked on the beach at Andurn Point, near Bovisand.

-The steam collier Vectis ran ashore on Monday the 5th February 1912 at Andurn Point on the east side of Plymouth Sound shortly after unloading her coal cargo in Plymouth.
+The steam collier Vectis ran ashore on Monday the 5th of February 1912 at Andurn Point on the east side of Plymouth Sound shortly after unloading her coal cargo in Plymouth.
 Making for Swansea in ballast with a crew of 16 on board, the Vectis drove ashore on a clear night with only moderate winds.
 The Vectis was an iron built two-masted steamship built by J. Laing in Sunderland in 1877 and was designed to be used in the coasting trade.
 The ship was initially owned by W. Hill & Co. of Southampton but by 1903 she was in the hands of the John George Hill Steam Shipping Co.
 Ltd., with managing owners John Witherington and Harry Everett of Sunderland.

-Once unmoored, the Plymouth pilot Charles Little steered the Vectis out of Sutton Harbour, towards Melampus buoy and headed for the Western Channel past the Breakwater.
+Once free of the dock, the Plymouth pilot steered the Vectis out of Sutton Harbour and headed for the Western Channel past the Breakwater.
 Once past Melampus buoy the pilot left the Vectis in the hands of the Master and returned to shore in his own boat.
 The weather was dark but clear with some sleet but the lights around the Sound were clearly visible.
 The Master steered the vessel out of the Sound, past the New Grounds Buoy and set a course south and a little west to clear the west end of the Breakwater.
-When abreast of the Knap Buoy and in clear water the Master ordered full speed ahead, handed over the ship to the mate before heading below to plot a course westwards to the Lizard and on to Swansea.
-The mate took charge of the bridge with able seaman Matthews at the wheel and Moore as lookout on the forecastle head.
+When abreast of the Knap Buoy and in clear water the Master ordered a heading due south and full speed ahead, handed over the ship to the mate before heading below to plot a course westward to the Lizard and on to Swansea.
+The mate took charge of the bridge with able seaman Matthews at the wheel and able seaman Moore as lookout on the forecastle head.
 Shortly after taking control the Chief Officer ordered hard a starboard and steadied her course heading south-east.
-A few minutes later he gave a further order to turn to starboard eventually bringing the ship on to a heading of east-north-east.
+A few minutes later he gave a further order to turn to starboard eventually bringing the ship on to a heading of east-northeast.
+Soon after the lookout saw breakers ahead and called out ‘Full Speed Astern’ but got no reply, so he called ‘Is anyone on the bridge?’
+The Chief Officer finally replied just as the Vectis drove hard ashore on Andurn Point on the East side of Plymouth Sound.

-During the enquiry the Master, second officer and second engineer said that they had not noticed anything wrong with the Chief Officer, yet the helmsman Matthews, the lookout Moore and the forecastle hands said that he was most definitely drunk.
-The ship was on the correct course when the Master handed over the con to the Chief Officer and it was by his actions that the vessel ended up ashore.
+During the enquiry, the Master, second officer and second engineer said that they had not noticed anything wrong with the Chief Officer, yet the helmsman Matthews, the lookout Moore and the forecastle hands said that he was most definitely drunk.
+The ship was on the correct course when the Master handed over the con to the Chief Officer, and it was by his actions that the vessel ended up ashore.
 The court found that the loss of the vessel was due to the Chief Officer being drunk, but as he had no certificate there was little they could do to punish him other than fine him £10.
 The Master George Hurst was censured for failing to spot that the mate was drunk before leaving him in charge of the bridge.

 Andurn Point, Bovisand, Plymouth

-From Plymstock, take Bovisand Road through Staddiscombe, turn right into Renny Road then right again into Bovisand Lane following the road to Bovisand Park (PL9 0AT).
+Directions from Plymstock, take Bovisand Road through Staddiscombe, turn right into Renny Road then right again into Bovisand Lane following the road to Bovisand Park (PL9 0AT).
 Take a parking ticket if required then drive to the end of the road and park on the grassy area by the sea.
 Follow the footpath south for 300m, climb down to the rocks and look for iron debris.

-Nearby hulks include the August Smith SHIPS Link, Yealm 1 SHIPS Link and Yealm 2 SHIPS Link
+Nearby hulks include the August Smith

 1877